-We work on an open consultation format, with a first come first served basis.
+We work on an appointment format, but every attempt will be made to assist with walk in patients.
 Should an emergency arrive, however, this patient will receive priority.

 Should the consultation indicate the need for further in-house procedures, such as X-rays or blood tests, then your pet may possibly be admitted to the hospital in order to perform these procedures.